kevinmatthes/git-aliases-f18/README.md

 ```

 The compiled application is copied to the user's home directory's storage for
 user defined binary executables.
 This is `~/.local/bin/`.
-If should not
+If it should not
 already exist, it will be created.

 ### Valgrind Memory Management Analysis